 Advaita Opposition to Karma-Kānda

 The advent of Shankaracharya was different.
 The Advaita system has always been an alien ideology from the Vedic philosophy.
 I’m bringing out the Six Systems of Philosophy Series, in which every single text spends an enormous amount of space and time critiquing impersonalism.
 From these critiques, we can see that this ideology existed in the traditional Indian society (otherwise, there would be no need to criticize impersonalism), but in a way that was quite similar to Buddhism in Indian society.
 The difference with Buddhism was that Advaita used Sanskrit, although it had its own texts such as Vākyapadīya.
-Thus, until the time of Shankaracharya, Buddhists had a different language and texts, while the Advaita system (a fringe and marginal philosophy) had its separate texts, but used Sanskrit.
+Thus, until the time of Shankaracharya, Buddhists had a different language and texts, while the Advaita system had its separate texts, but used Sanskrit.

 Shankaracharya’s brilliance (if we can call that brilliance) was to produce an Advaita commentary on the Vedānta Sūtra.
-Since the Advaita system was already using Sanskrit, people could not say that the Advaitins were alien to the culture.
+Since the Advaita system was already using Sanskrit, people could not say that the Advaitins were alien to the Indian culture.
 In fact, they had equal if not greater mastery over the Sanskrit language.
 By the power of word jugglery, Shankaracharya introduced ideas that were totally alien to the Vedic system into the Vedānta system.
 Of course, this introduction was full of flaws, because impersonalism is summarily rejected in Sāñkhya, Yoga, Mīmāṃsā, Nyaya, and Vaiśeṣika as well.
 Therefore, just commenting on Vedānta Sūtra would not have been sufficient.
 But four out of these five systems—namely, Sāñkhya, Yoga, Nyaya, and Vaiśeṣika—were already very weak.
 The main contender opponent was the Mīmāṃsā system.
 And Shankaracharya set about defeating Mīmāṃsā.

 In a famous debate between Mandana Misra (the foremost proponent of Mīmāṃsā at that time) and Shankaracharya, the latter defeated the former, and Mandana Misra became Shankaracharya’s disciple.
 That led to the rapid decline of Mīmāṃsā and thereby of the karma-kānda system of practices.